 This federal and state interplay has resulted in many legislative and regulatory changes at the state level.
 Indeed, most states have introduced (and adopted) bills that would authorize the commercial production of hemp within their borders.
 A smaller but growing number of states also regulate the sale of products derived from hemp.

-In light of these legislative changes, we are presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
+In light of the rapidly evolving legislative changes, we are also presenting a 50-state series analyzing how each jurisdiction treats hemp-derived cannabidiol (Hemp CBD).
 Today we turn to America’s smallest state, Rhode Island.

 The Rhode Island Department of Business Regulations (RIDBR) is responsible for licensing and regulatory oversight of hemp growers and handlers under the Hemp Growth Act and its hemp regulations.
 Under the Act, licensed growers produce (or grow) hemp and licensed handlers produce or process hemp into commodities or manufacture hemp products.